elsayed85/nmea-parser/README.md

 ## Add a new frame type

-Add a new class into the namespace `BultonFr\NMEA\Frames`.
+Add a new class into the namespace `Elsayed85\NMEA\Frames`.
 Else, you need to extends `Parser` class and redefine the method `obtainFrameParser`.

 The name of the class need to be the frame type name.
 Example `GGA` for frame type GGA.
-This class should extends the class `\BultonFr\NMEA\Frame`.
+This class should extends the class `\Elsayed85\NMEA\Frame`.

 You should have properties `$frameType` and `$frameRegex`.
 And the method `decodeFrame` should be declared.